scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

-You cause a Large or smaller corpse to explode, shooting sharp shards of bone to adjacent creatures.
-Medium and smaller creatures explode in a 3 tile diamond, while Large creatures explode in a 5 tile diamond.
-All creatures caught in the blast must make a stamina save against your spellcasting.
-On hit they take 1 wound and are poisoned for 1 minute, adding an wound die to the damage on a critical.
-A creature caught in multiple blasts takes 1 extra wound die in damage per blast.
+You cause a Large or smaller corpse to explode, sending sharp bone shards to nearby creatures.
+Medium and smaller creatures explode hitting all adjacent creatures, while Large creatures explode hitting all creature within 2 tiles.
+Make a spellcasting roll against the creatures stamina save.
+On success they gain poison 1 for 1 minute and take a wound in death damage, adding an wound die on a critical.
+A creature caught in multiple blasts takes an extra wound die per blast.

 You may target an additional corpse for each level cast above 2nd.